VENUE MANDAMUS JURISDICTION EXPANDED

 The only remedy afforded by the Legislature when a party loses a venue hearing is

-to proceed with trial in the transferee county and appeal any judgment from that court
+to proceed with trial in the transferee county and appeal any judgment from that

-not to avail themselves of that prescribed remedy and instead attempted to
+chose not to avail themselves of that prescribed remedy and instead attempted to

 circumvent the venue ruling by nonsuiting and refiling.
 As we said in Masonite, “the